pythonhealthdatascience/pydesrap_mms/README.md

 ## ⏰ Run time and machine specification

 As this a template, it is not possible to provide an overall run time, as this will vary depending on how the template model is used.
-However, this information is provided from some example implementations, within the `.ipynb` files in `scripts`.
+However, this information is provided from some example implementations, within the `.ipynb` files in `notebooks`.
 These times were obtained on an Intel Core i7-12700H with 32GB RAM running Ubuntu 24.04.1 Linux.

 <br>